USS Leonard Wood: Commercial service

 Western World made her maiden voyage 17 May 1922 to Rio de Janeiro.
-Munson operated the four sister ships on the New York to Rio de Janeiro, Montevideo, and Buenos Aires route, with Santos added during return voyages.
+Munson operated the four sister ships on the New York to Rio de Janeiro, Montevideo, and Buenos Aires route, with Santos, Brazil, added during return voyages.

 On 8 August 1932, Western World ran aground at Porto do Boi, Brazil.
 She had 166 crew and 85 passengers on board at the time.
 The passengers were taken off by the German ship and landed at Rio de Janeiro.
 She was refloated on 10 September, subsequently repaired and returned to service.

 Pre World War II

 Army transport

 Western World was purchased by the War Department in 1939 and renamed after the former Army Chief of Staff Leonard Wood serving as the USAT Leonard Wood.
-The ship made voyages to Cristobal, Panama until 1940 when she was primarily in service between New York and San Francisco.
+The ship made voyages to Cristobal, Panama, until 1940 when she was primarily in service between New York and San Francisco.
 Leonard Wood made occasional trips to San Juan, Puerto Rico, and one to Alaska.